 2. LAKIPETN Elevated Dog Bowls with 2 Stainless Steel Bowls, Raised Stand

-This set includes two stainless steel bowls on a sturdy, adjustable-height stand made from durable ABS plastic.
-The elevated design can be set to multiple heights, supporting comfortable feeding for large dogs and reducing neck and joint strain.
-The stand folds for travel and features anti-slip feet for stability.
+This set features two stainless steel bowls on a sturdy, adjustable stand made from durable ABS plastic.
+The elevated design supports comfortable feeding for larger dogs and can help reduce neck and joint strain.
+The stand folds for travel and includes anti-slip feet for added stability.

 What We Like: